 I am using cashews, lime and basil as the main ingredients for the pesto dressing.
 It’s delicious ‘alternative’ to traditional versions of the recipe.

-Since everything here at Trinity’s Kitchen is deliciously vegan, I often find myself making dairy-free alternatives to recipes that might traditionally contain cheese (like regular pesto).
+Since everything here in the ‘Kind Earth Kitchen’ is deliciously vegan, I often find myself making dairy-free alternatives to recipes that might traditionally contain cheese (like regular pesto).

 Two different ways to prepare your cauliflower

 Let me mention first, that we can actually make this salad two ways, with a very simple variation.
 Essentially, you can either cut up your cauliflower into small little, cute florets OR you can roughly chop it and pop it into a food processor for a few seconds.
 This will create a sort of ‘cauliflower rice’ effect.